grayhemp/pgcookbook/explaining_psqlrc_startup_file.md

 ## Explaining .psqlrc Startup File

-This description is not a general explanation of the functionality.
-It is just a configuration that seems me to be useful.
-It is subjective.
+The file `.psqlrc` serves as a user's start-up file for the `psql` interactive terminal.
+There also is a system-wide `psqlrc` file.
+This description is neither a general explanation of its functionality nor a set of rules.
+It is just one of the configuration examples, supplied with notes, that seems to be useful and might serve as a starting point.

 The size of the `psql` history is 500 entries by default.
-It is too small when experimenting with query plans or building test cases.
-So it worth to increase it, for example to 5000.
+Often it is too few, mostly if one is actively working with query plans, building test cases, etc. It worth to increase it, eg. to 5000.

     \set HISTSIZE 5000

-Just not to waste resources and prevent users from occasional missing `LIMIT` fetch count is set to 1000.
+To prevent users from accidentally missing `LIMIT` when querying a huge data set the fetch count to 1000.

     \set FETCH_COUNT 1000

-Get rid of duplicate sequences in the history.
+Avoid duplication in the history.

     \set HISTCONTROL ignoredups

-Display prompt as `host:post user@database=#`.
-The `=` is changing to different symbols depending on context, if you are writing a comment it is `*`, inside of a string it is `'` or `"`, in a single line mode it is `^`, etc. `#` is displayed with superusers, `>` with common user.
+Display prompt as `host:post user@database=# `.
+The `=` symbol changes
+to other symbols depending on a context.
+If you are writing a comment it is `*`, inside of a string `'` or `"`, in a single line mode `^`, etc. The `#` symbol is displayed for superusers, `>` for common users.

     \set PROMPT1 '%M:%> %n@%/%R%# '
     \set PROMPT2 :PROMPT1
     \set PROMPT3 '>> '

-Default pagers are often spoil expected output so it is turned off.
+Pagers often spoil output so it is probably worth to turn the following off.
+Surely it depends on everyone's preferences.

     \pset pager off

-To know the execution time of such directives like `ALTER` or `CREATE TRIGGER` is very useful.
-However by default it is does not shown.
-So turn it on.
+Often it is useful to know execution time of such commands like `ALTER` or `CREATE INDEX`, but it is not shown by default.
+So turn it on like this.

     \timing

-This [.psqlrc](.psqlrc) file can be found in the repository.
+And here is the [.psqlrc](.psqlrc) file containing all described above itself.